JohnReeves/vcs/README.md

 # vcs
 a version control system in python

-## the basic requirements
+## `cmd` command line interface
-- create a cli to
+- provide help and a command history
 - initialise the zipfile repository
 - commit and checkout files and track change
+- create and merge feature branches
+- add and list project tags
+- pull and push to a remote repository
 - show differences between versions
 - display simple metrics

 ## class structure
 - `Repository` manages the repository (initialization, commits, file versioning)